Code of Conduct for Members of the Commission

 7.3 Applicants, licensees and interveners

 Members should refrain from discussing any matter related to the work of the Commission or any other matter that may affect the Commission or that may create a reasonable apprehension of bias with applicants, licensees and intervenors outside of the public proceeding process.
-If received outside of the public proceeding process, members should refer any enquiries from applicants, licensees or intervenors to the Commission Secretary.
+If received outside of the public proceeding process, members should refer any enquiries from applicants, licensees or intervenors to the Commission Registrar.

 - Date modified: